-If you’re all done with beaches, theme parks and the hustle and bustle, head to the Gold Coast Hinterland, where you can truly get away from it all and out into nature.
+If you’re done with beaches, theme parks and the hustle and bustle, head to the hinterland for more things to do on the Gold Coast with kids, where you can truly get away from it all and out into nature.
 Here are the highlights of the hinterland for you to explore!

-At beautiful Mount Tamborine, kids will love seeing waterfalls and the spectacular views from lookouts.
-Cedar Creek Conservation Park is a must-visit, where you can see the Cedar Creek Falls and kids can play in the rock pools.
+At beautiful Tamborine Mountain, kids will love seeing waterfalls and the spectacular views from lookouts.
+In the warmer months and after some decent rain, you need to head to Cedar Creek Falls where a short hike will take you and the kids down to play in the rock pools.

-Enjoy the bushwalking tracks and unique wildlife at Binna Burra and Lamington National Parks.
-Check out our full review for everything you can see and do here.
+Check out our full review of everything you can see and do at Binna Burra here.

 Springbrook National Park

-Springbrook National Park is another awesome hinterland destination to visit.
-Take the kids for a play in Apple Tree Park, and walk the Twin Falls Circuit or Natural Bridge Circuit for bushwalks among stunning scenery, you can even find glow worms!
+Springbrook National Park is another excellent hinterland destination to visit.
+Take the kids for a play in Apple Tree Park, and walk the Twin Falls Circuit, Purling Brook Falls or Natural Bridge Circuit for bushwalks among stunning scenery; you can even find glow worms!

-You can read all about what do when you visit Springbrook National Park here.
+You can read about what to do when visiting Springbrook National Park here.